monknomo/pywin/README.txt

 You must also add %PYWIN_HOME%\shims to your system path before any existing python installations

     setx PATH c:\pywin\shims;%PATH%

+#### The GUI Way

+You can configure the required environment variables by right clicking on "My Computer" or "Computer" from the start menu, or on the desktop and selecting “properties”  From the System menu, select "Advanced system settings"  From there, select “Environment Variables.”
+Create a new System variable called “PYWIN_HOME” and set it to whatever directory you have unzipped PyWin to (you should see bin, lib etc from this directory).
+Add %PYWIN_HOME%\bin and %PYWIN_HOME%\shims to the system PATH.

 After you have setup all the environment variables, start a new command line window.